arasmega/storytime-blog/posts/what-makes-an-app-addictive.md

 ---
-title: "What Makes an App Addictive?
-(Or: Why Your Toddler Treats the iPad Like a Slot Machine)"
+title: "What Makes an App Addictive?"
+subtitle: "(Or: Why Your Toddler Treats the iPad Like a Slot Machine)"
 date: "2025-10-11"
 author: "zulfadhli"
 excerpt: "Learn how to get started with our platform in just a few minutes."